CMaaroufi/TSF-Data-Science-Internship/Task1.md

 # Task1: Prediction using Supervised ML

-* Used Linear Regression to Predict the percentage score that a student is expected to score based on the number of study hours.
+I Used Linear Regression to Predict the percentage score that a student is expected to score based on the number of study hours.
 * Dataset: http://bit.ly/w-data
+* IDE: Google Colab
+* Language: Python 3
+* Libraries: Pandas/ Matplotlib/ Scikit-learn/ seaborn/ Numpy.